 Rules & Regulations

 Lifejackets are required on the Beaverdam Reservoir.
 Typical pool floats or tow behind rafts are not permitted.
-Launching at Beaverdam is from shore only (no trailer, carried craft only).
+Launching at Beaverdam is from shore only (no trailer, non gasoline powered carried craft only).
 It requires a small fee of $6 for residents within NOVA Parks jurisdiction, $8 out of jurisdiction.
-Annual Shore Launch passes are available for purchase at Brambleton Golf Course for $45 for residents within NOVA Parks jurisdiction and $80 out of jurisdiction.
+Annual Shore Launch passes are available for purchase at Brambleton Golf Course for $55 for residents within NOVA Parks jurisdiction and $90 out of jurisdiction.

 - Beaverdam Reservoir is open for public access from dawn to dusk.
 Access gate will be closed promptly at dusk.